FATCA – Foreign Account Tax Compliance Act

-As you may have heard or seen in the media, the United States government has ramped up its efforts to combat tax evasion through a relatively new law known as FATCA.
+As you may have heard or seen in the media, the United States government has ramped up its efforts to combat tax evasion through a law known as FATCA.

 The law has significantly influenced the information reporting relationships between the U.S. and foreign governments, and has had a profound effect on the global banking industry.
 The law also has practical tax compliance implications for U.S. expats with foreign accounts and assets.